System Reserved Partition on a Wrong Drive – How to Move It?

 Follow the steps below to copy the old System Reserved partition to another drive via Qiling Disk Master:

 Step 1.
-Install and launch Qiling Disk Master.
-Click “Clone” on the left pane and select “Partition Clone”.
+To start the cloning process, install and launch Qiling Disk Master.
+Then, click on the "Clone" option on the left pane and select "Partition Clone" to proceed.

 Choose Partition Clone